Welcome to Xinli Boiler

 Guide: According to foreign media reports, the Portuguese energy company EDP announced that it will close its Sines coal-fired power plant (Sines) in 2021 two years ahead of schedule.
 This decision has received strong support from climate activists.
-EDP stated on July 13 that this decision was EDP
+EDP stated o

 According to foreign media reports, the Portuguese energy company EDP announced that it will close its Sines coal-fired power plant (Sines) in 2021 two years ahead of schedule.
 This decision has received strong support from climate activists.